kosiken/text-editor/README.md

 ### Modular Structure Explanation

-So in the modules folder there are well modules, each module has the structure
+So in the modules folder there are unique modules, each module has the structure, though some folders may be missing from a few modules because they may not be needed there.
+A module may also export an index.tsx file if it has an index page to display.
+Modules can share data with each other, but when a particular component or logic could be used in more than one module it may be moved to the `app` module, which is like a shared module.

 ```sh